spilliams/terrascope/notes/thoughts.md

 for GitHub Actions or any other CI runner to know exactly what to run.
 It might want to take root dependency into account too.

-## up next

-1. I need to parse a single root, and build it.
-2. I need a schema for the scope data.
-3. scope validation is a future feature.
-4. root graph is an interesting idea, to show all dependencies

 ## affected

 what makes it so that a root is worth running?